Active Directory: the identity backbone of the enterprise

 On-Premises AD ⇄ Entra ID

-Six AD roles working together — search to filter, or scroll to see the whole stack.
+Key AD roles and supporting services — search to filter, or scroll to see the entire stack.

 Domain Controller